Vesicoureteral Reflux (VUR)

 During infancy, the disease is more common among boys because as they urinate there

-is more common in girls.
-VUR is more common in white children than in African-American
+in girls.
+It is more common in white children than in African-American children.

 What are the symptoms of vesicoureteral reflux?

 The following are the most common symptoms of vesicoureteral reflux.
 However, each